More Garrus Mask Work

-In the last blog post, I showed you how I made the mold and casted the top part of my Garrus mask in latex.
+In the last blog post, Molding and Casting Garrus' face, I showed you how I made the mold and cast the top part of my Garrus mask in latex.
 This one will cover some additional mask pieces.
 I won't go into quite as much detail about the molding and casting process, since I covered it pretty thoroughly before.
 I'll also show how the top part of the mask attaches to the bottom, and get to the beginnings of the neck build.

-Here are the sculptures for the left and right mandibles.
-You can't quite see it in these pictures, but I sculpted each of them over a cardboard cutout, to ensure they matched eachother and were the correct size for the mask.
+Here are the sculptures for the left and right mandibles, done in Monster Clay.
+You can't quite see it in these pictures, but I sculpted each of them over a cardboard cutout, to ensure they matched each other and were the correct size for the mask.

-Each of the mandibles with a pouring of plaster over them.
+Here are the mandibles being prepped and molded with UltraCal 30.
+I built a wall of clay around each one to catch plaster runoff.
 It's important at this stage to make sure the plaster gets into all the details, especially on that scarred right mandible.
 They would receive another couple coats of plaster after this one.

 These are the sculptures for the interior of the mouth - the upper and lower jaws, and the tongue.
 I did do things a little bit backwards, here.
 The teeth were already attached into the jaw, so I ended up sculpting these to fit around them.
 It would've been better to wait and fit the teeth to the gums, rather than the other way around.
 Lesson learned!